ibm-cloud-docs/openshift/storage-file-vpc-install.md

 You can choose between predefined storage classes that meet the GB sizes and IOPS that meet the requirements of your workloads.
 To find out if {{site.data.keyword.filestorage_vpc_short}} is the correct storage option for you, see [Choosing a storage solution](/docs/openshift?topic=openshift-storage-plan).
 For pricing information, see [Pricing](https://cloud.ibm.com/infrastructure/provision/fileShare){: external}.

+File Storage for VPC is considered to be a Financial Services Validated service only when encryption-in-transit is enabled.
+For more information, see [what is a Financial Services Validated service](/docs/framework-financial-services?topic=framework-financial-services-faqs-framework#financial-services-validated).
+{: important}

 ## Considerations